hien2706/TLC-taxi-trip-project/README.md

 # ETL-piplines-using-Airflow

 ## Project Overview
-This is an ETL pipelines that take data from websites, created table, transform them using python, and finnally load them into Postgres database using star schema.
+This is an ETL pipeline that takes data from websites and CSV files, transforms them using Python, and finally loads them into the Postgres database in the form of star schema.

+## Technologies and skills
+- Workflow orchestration: Apache Airflow
+- Programming language: Python(Pandas)
+- Database: PostgreSQL
+- Data Modeling: Star Schema

-## Project flow
+## Project workflow